Main content start

 Kristian Ayala

-At Stanford English I've taught a course on American picaresque novels and assisted courses on narrative theory and post-1865 American literature.
+Beyond my research, I've taught courses on liberal-arts critical thinking and in traditional literary studies, including on genres of the novel and surveys of American literature.
 With two colleagues I coordinate Generaciones, an interdepartmental reading group in Latinx studies.
 Outside of the classroom, I serve as a mentor for the Vice Provost of Graduate Education's EDGE program, an initiative designed to promote equity and inclusion.
 Before coming to Stanford, I taught high school in Chicago and New York City.

 Contact